heimrichhannot/contao-twig-support-bundle/README.md

 ## Features
 * use twig to write contao templates
-* select twig templates in your module/element custom template selection or override default templates in twig.
+* select twig templates in your module/element custom template selection or override default templates in twig
+* support for all types of templates including widgets

 ## Usage